 The role of AI in Amazon's recommendation engine is enormous, as it generates 35 percent of the company' company's revenue.
 Through collecting data from individual customer preferences and purchases, the company's recommendation engine tends to personalize the list of products that customers need to purchase.
 The massive quantity of data formed or gathered is used to organize a "360-degree view" of an individual client.
 Using that profile, Amazon can find other people who fit into the same criteria based on hundreds of touchpoints (data sources) make recommendations for them as well.

-The results show Amazon's substantial investment over the past year is paying off in a big way.
+The results show the organization's substantial investment over the past year is paying off in a big way.

-Amazon wants you to come, take, and go.
 Nobody yet offers that kind of experience on a large scale.
 When you shop Amazon Go, you will never wait in line.
 Do you remember your line in IKEA or Wal-Mart?
 Here is not the case.
 The stores from Amazon works with the Amazon Go app, and it is all AI-powered.

-Amazon stores, some of them, like Go stores, are packed with high-end technologies.
-Amazon uses the same types of technologies found in self-driving cars, such as computer vision, sensor fusion, and deep learning.
+Company stores, some of them, like Go stores, are packed with high-end technologies.
+The firm uses the same types of technologies found in self-driving cars, such as computer vision, sensor fusion, and deep learning.
 They want data, and they get it.
 The techniques can detect when products are taken or returned to the shelves and keeps track of them in the virtual cart.